IBM/janusgraph-operator/articles/level-1-janusgraph.md

 ### 3. Deploy the JanusGraph operator

-The operator project is created using `Operator SDK`, and you can initialize and create the project structure using the SDK.
+Use the Operator SDK to create the operator project, and you can initialize and create the project structure using the SDK.
 To make things easier, we have already created a project structure using the SDK.
 If you want to learn more about Operator SDK and controller code structure, you can go to our operator articles [here](level-1-operator.md).
 [LINK TO PREVIOUS TUTORIAL HERE.]

-The Custom Resource (CR) instance and Spec definition in your API should look like the following:
+The custom resource (CR) instance and spec definition in your API should look like the following:

 <table>